Hsgngr/Pandemic_Simulation/README.md

-# Pandemic_Simulation
+# Pandemic Simulation
 Pandemic Simulation with Reinforcement Learning

 ## Getting Started

-This is an open source pandemic simulation environment for reinforcement learning in Unity with ml-agent integration.
-This is a dissertation project for Advanced Computer Science Master in University of Sussex Summer Term.
+This is an open source pandemic simulation environment for reinforcement learning created with Unity ml-agents.
+This is a dissertation project for Advanced Computer Science Master in University of Sussex.

 To try out the project you should
 *open the "Project" folder in Pandemic_Simulation\ml-agents-release_3\ml-agents-release_3\Project with Unity Editor.